cyborginstitute/administration/source/web-services-architecture.rst

   502     Bad gateway.
 Check proxy configuration.
 Upstream server error.
   504     Gateway timeout.
 Proxy server not responding.
 ========  ==============================================================

+Often server logs will return more useful information regarding the state of the system.

 .. _http-requests: